luxxsys/English-Writing-Practising/how-to-compare-your-two-commits.md

 # How to view the comparison

 Yesterday I start to practise writing on github, but I found there was something strange of taking review of the comparison.
-It was taken by a whole stuck view, but not by each word view.
+It was taken by a whole block view, but not by each word view.
 Td, so today I will find the right way to use the feature.
 (This made me puzzled,)
 For test: